 We will never share your personal information with third parties unless we have your permission or if we are required by law to do so.

 We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard the information we collect and use.
+In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and administrative procedures to safeguard the information we collect and use.

 Retention of data